 There are two main objections heard today whenever someone appeals to Constitutional authority for limiting the power and scope of the Federal government.
 First, some will counter, “But what about the ‘general welfare’ clause in the Constitution.
 For example, in the Preamble we find the purpose of the Constitution is to, among other things, “promote the general welfare.”
 Is this clause a “blank check,” giving Federal politicians freedom to do whatever they feel is in the national public interest, whether it is government works programs, Welfare, Medicare, or mandating a minimum wage or medical coverage, as long as it promotes the general welfare of the people of the United States?

 Actually, the general welfare clause is not a blank check.
 This is a gross misinterpretation of what the Constitution says and what the founders intended.
-For example, Thomas Jefferson succinctly put it this way, "Congress has not unlimited powers to provide for the general welfare, but only those specifically enumerated."
+For example, Thomas Jefferson succinctly put it this way, “Congress has not unlimited powers to provide for the general welfare, but only those specifically enumerated.”
 In other words, the “general welfare” clauses must be read in light of the context of the eighteen items listed as the only responsibility of the president and congress.
-This point was elaborated on using the illustration of nationalizing healthcare in the 2010-02 issue of Truth and Consequences.

 A second objection given when the Constitution is brought up is that it is a “living document.”
 We hear that the founders framed the Constitution over 200 years ago and could not have anticipated all the changes in our nation and the world over the past 200 years.
 The problem comes when lawmakers use this ruse so they can interpret the Constitution any way they wish to get around the plain meaning of the text and its purpose to limit the power of the Federal government.